project-starch/caplifive-qemu/README.md

-# 🛡️ Capstone-QEMU
+# 🛡️ Caplifive-QEMU

-Capstone-QEMU enhances [QEMU](https://github.com/qemu/qemu) to emulate a Captainer system, providing powerful tools for testing and development.
+Caplifive-QEMU is an emulator of a [Caplifive](https://capstone.kisp-lab.org/) system based on [QEMU](https://github.com/qemu/qemu).

 ---

 ## 📦 **Build Instructions**

-### Build the Full System with Captainer-Buildroot
+### Build the Full System with Caplifive-Buildroot

-To build the entire system using [Captainer-Buildroot](https://github.com/project-starch/captainer-buildroot):
+To build the entire system using [Caplifive-Buildroot](https://github.com/project-starch/caplifive-buildroot):

 1. Run the following script:
    ```bash